mendix/docs/content/en/docs/appstore/modules/oidc.md

 1. Save the configuration.
 1. Edit the Azure configuration and add the custom scope to **Selected scopes**.

-Now, you can acquire tokens which can be validated using jwks URI.
+Now, you can acquire tokens which can be validated using JWKS URI.

 ## 6 User Provisioning